fmanen/OpenCSMap/README.md

 `python manage.py runserver`

 This will run the server on http://localhost:8000 .
 And that's all, now OpenCSMap is running in your machine.

+4) Examples

+In examples folders, you can find OpenTapioca and Wikidata query examples.
+To run them you just need to do in a shell:

+`python opentapioca.py`

+`python wikidata.py`

+The first one retrieves Wikidata id from an entity found in a string.
+The second one retrieves geographic information of a wd:XXXXX Wikidata id string.
+Will work better with an affiliation like Harvard University.

 ## Acknowledgments